 John was one of the earliest blogger-podcasters to pick up on Nail Your Novel.
 He demonstrated this by waving his copy – the primitive edition I made on Lulu when I first published it four years ago!
 Folks, you may overwrite your early designs and wipe the files, but you can never hide from them.
 (Watch for the moment when one of the other guests says ‘um, why doesn’t book 2 look like book 1…’)

 Anyway, come on over to see us.
 And if you remember the original coffee-and-blue 6×9 edition of Nail Your Novel, give me a wave here!

-authors, character building, character design, characters, characters and viewpoint, characters emotion and viewpoint, characters in search of an author, characters with secrets, darlings, fiction, fiction characters masterclass, fictional characters, Fix and Finish With Confidence, great fictional characters, harry potter, host john, how to write a novel, how to write fiction, how to write fictional characters, how to write great characters, improve your novel, improve your novels characters, improve your writing, interviews, John Rakestraw, mitts, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, podcast, podcasters, publishing, Roz Morris, subtext, sweltering summer heat, the Beatles, the Queen, writing a novel - Nail Your Novel, writing fiction, writing masterclass, writing tutorials
+authors, character building, character design, characters, characters and viewpoint, characters emotion and viewpoint, characters in search of an author, characters with secrets, darlings, fiction, fiction characters masterclass, fictional characters, Fix and Finish With Confidence, great fictional characters, harry potter, host john, how to write a novel, how to write fiction, how to write fictional characters, how to write great characters, improve your novel, improve your novels characters, improve your writing, interviews, John Rakestraw, mitts, My Memories of a Future Life, podcast, podcasters, publishing, Roz Morris, subtext, sweltering summer heat, the Beatles, the Queen, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing fiction, writing masterclass, writing tutorials